Myles Straw Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the fourth-best in MLB.

-- The Blue Jays have a 3.78 team ERA that ranks No. 1 among all league pitching staffs.
+- The Blue Jays have a 3.76 team ERA that ranks first across all MLB pitching staffs.

-- His most recent time out came on Wednesday against the Baltimore Orioles, when the lefty tossed six innings, surrendering one earned run while allowing six hits.
+- His last appearance was on Thursday against the Baltimore Orioles, when the right-hander tossed 4 1/3 innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.